m417z/ntdoc/descriptions/rtl_user_process_parameters.md

 For console processes, the title displayed in the title bar if a new console window is created.
 If `NULL`, the executable file name is used.
 When `STARTF_TITLEISAPPID` is set, contains an AppUserModelID instead.
 Corresponds to `STARTUPINFO.lpTitle`.

+Note that the caller should always check the normalization flag before attempting to use the value as is.

 ### DesktopInfo

-Name of the WindowStation and Desktop objects where the process is assigned, in the format `"WindowStation\Desktop"`, e.g., `"WinSta0\Default"`.
+Name of the WindowStation and Desktop objects where the process is assigned, in the format `WindowStation\Desktop`, e.g., `WinSta0\Default`.
 Corresponds to `STARTUPINFO.lpDesktop`.

+Note that the caller should always check the normalization flag before attempting to use the value as is.

 ### ShellInfo

 Corresponds to `STARTUPINFO.lpReserved`.
-Historically used by Program Manager to pass startup information as a comma-separated string in format `"dde.#,hotkey.#,ntvdm.#"`.
+Historically used by Program Manager to pass startup information as a comma-separated string in format `dde.#,hotkey.#,ntvdm.#`.

 Source: [Undocumented CreateProcess](https://www.catch22.net/tuts/system/undocumented-createprocess/) by Catch22.

+Note that the caller should always check the normalization flag before attempting to use the value as is.

 ### RuntimeData

 Corresponds to `STARTUPINFO.lpReserved2`/`cbReserved2`.
 Used by the C runtime to pass open file handles to child processes.

 Source: [Undocumented CreateProcess](https://www.catch22.net/tuts/system/undocumented-createprocess/) by Catch22.

+Note that the caller should always check the normalization flag before attempting to use the value as is.

 ### CurrentDirectories[RTL_MAX_DRIVE_LETTERS]